0xSolanaceae/proXXy/README.md

 3. Select the execution parameters.
 4. Allow the program to complete, then check the new text files located in `scraped/` directory!

-The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error logging file named `error.log` to assist you in debugging.
+The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error output file titled `error.log` noting the links that were unable to be accessed.

 ## Planned Features
+- Fix using random user agents.
+(Currently breaks the testing)
 - Implement a feature for automatically testing the scraped proxies to verify their functionality.
 (1/3rd completed)
 - Proxy sorting instead of hardcoding.
 - Provide an option to discern between Elite, Anonymous, and Transparent anonymity classes of proxies.